-Alec Calac has the kind of drive you find in people who change the world.
+Alec Calac (Pauma Band of Luiseño Indians) has the kind of drive you find in people who change the world.
 At the University of Arizona, he found a rich environment to develop his intersecting passions—medicine and science, leading by example, and advocating for the involvement of Native Americans and other underrepresented minorities in STEM.
-Alec graduated in 2016 with a B.S. in Molecular and Cellular Biology (MCB).
+Alec graduated in 2016 with a B.S. in Molecular and Cellular Biology (MCB) and Neuroscience and Cognitive Science (NSCS), with a minor in Biochemistry.

 “UA MCB has world-class professors teaching classes to students,” Alec enthuses.
 “Introduction to Systems Biology [MCB 480] taught by Prof. Andrew Capaldi was an amazing course.
 It was a great way to study the biological sciences through a more quantitative lens.”